Zy17333/face/readme.md

 Python 2.7<br>
 requirements: opencv numpy<br>

-output: result(correct/incorrect) will be printed in the screen
+output: result(correct/incorrect) will be printed in the screen<br>
-	avg.jpg is the average face of all training photos eigenface document is the output of eigen face
+	avg.jpg is the average face of all training photos<br>
+	eigenface document is the output of eigen face<br>